-The heritage buildings on the site are being retained and integrated into the new school design.
+The heritage buildings on the site are being retained, refurbished and integrated into the new school design.
 The design includes technology-rich teaching and learning spaces, formal and informal gathering areas for teacher and student interaction, indoor and outdoor spaces, and welcoming meeting areas for parents and teachers.
 Students are learning in different ways in the 21st century and the design of the new school reflects innovative learning space design principles, while keeping the heritage buildings.

 How will you protect the health of the local community while the new Inner Sydney High School is being constructed?

 In accordance with Safe Work Australia and City of Sydney requirements, a safety fence has been erected around the construction site to provide a physical separation to the building works and prohibit student and public entry onto the work site.
 Construction-related vehicle movements around the site are restricted, according to agreed times and conditions.
-In accordance with legislated safety guidelines, strict monitoring of construction noise and air quality is being undertaken during construction.
+In accordance with legislated safety guidelines, construction noise and air quality monitoring is being carried out during construction.

 Will there be construction noise during 2020?

-Construction will continue at the Inner Sydney High School site until late 2020.
-All care will be taken to minimise construction noise and disruption to the school and surrounding community.
-The site layout has been carefully considered by the project team to minimise impacts on school operations.
-Weekly interface meetings will be scheduled with the school principal and the project team to coordinate construction related activities and mitigate disruption.
+Inevitably, there will be some noise associated with construction, but every care is being taken to minimise noise and disruption to the school and the surrounding community.
+The site layout has been carefully considered by the project team to minimise impacts on school operation during 2020.

 When will construction be finished?

 The refurbished heritage buildings are scheduled to be completed by January 2020, with construction of the new building due for completion by late 2020.